-John Fort was the oldest member of the crew of AJ-J. He was born in Colne, Lancashire, on 14 January 1912, one of six brothers.
-He joined the RAF in 1929 and trained as an apprentice at RAF Halton.
+John Fort was the oldest member of the crew of AJ-J. He was born in Colne, Lancashire, on 14 January 1912, one of the six sons of George and Martha Fort, and attended Colne Secondary School.
+He joined the RAF in 1929 as an apprentice at the No 1 School of Technical Training at RAF Halton.
+On qualification, he won first prize as a fitter.
 He then went to sea in the aircraft carrier HMS Glorious.
-(Between 1918 and 1937 the RAF operated the aircraft which ﬂew on aircraft carriers, and supplied its own ground staff to service them.)
+(Between 1918 and 1937 the RAF operated the aircraft which flew on aircraft carriers, and supplied its own ground staff to service them.)

 Back on dry land, he continued in groundcrew until the second year of the war, when he volunteered for aircrew training, and was selected as a specialist bomb aimer.
-At the end of his course he had done well enough to be offered a commission and so it was as a Pilot Ofﬁcer he arrived at No.10 OTU in September 1942, at RAF St Eval.
-After completing the course there, where he also met Vivian Nicholson and Antony Stone, he went with them to 1660 Conversion Unit, and on to 207 Squadron, finally ending up at 97 Squadron, where the whole crew joined up with David Maltby.
+At the end of his course he had done well enough to be offered a commission and so it was as a Pilot Officer he arrived at No.10 OTU in September 1942, at RAF St Eval at the same time as navigator Vivian Nicholson and wireless operator Antony Stone.
+It is likely that the trio teamed up there, along with gunner Austin Williams and pilot Flt Lt William Elder.

-Fort was one of the most proficient bomb aimers in 617 Squadron, and was the A Flight bombing leader.
+Fort was one of the most proficient bomb aimers in 617 Squadron, and was the A Flight Bombing Leader.
 Not all the bomb aimers used the wooden triangular sight devised by Wg Cdr Dann, but Fort did and his was given to David Maltby’s father Ettrick shortly after the raid.
 It is thought to be the only such sight still in existence.
-Fort’s accuracy paid dividends on Maltby’s run in to the Möhne Dam, and the crew’s mine made the second larger breach which caused its final collapse.
+It was acquired by a collector in the 1970s and then sold by him in 2015.
+Fort’s accuracy paid dividends on Maltby’s run-in to the Möhne Dam, and the crew’s mine made the second larger breach which caused its final collapse.